-A copy of the Prospectus shall be filed with the ROC in terms of section 56 and section 60 of the Companies Act and other relevant provisions of the Companies Act, 2013 applicable as on the date of the Prospectus.
+A copy of the Prospectus shall be filed with the ROC in terms of section 26 of the Companies Act, 2013.

 Pre-Issue Advertisement

 Our Company will issue a statutory advertisement on or before the Issue Opening Date.
 This advertisement will contain the information as prescribed under the SEBI Debt Regulations and Section 30 of the Companies Act, 2013.
 Material updates, if any, between the date of filing of the Prospectus with the ROC and the date of release of this statutory advertisement will be included in the statutory advertisement.